stefanhiemer/topoptlab/docs/source/introduction/adjoint_analysis.md

 ```{math}
 \frac{\partial \boldsymbol{u}}{\partial x} = -\boldsymbol{K}^{-1} \frac{\partial \boldsymbol{K}}{\partial x}\boldsymbol{K}^{-1} \boldsymbol{f},
 ```
-This solution is for all practical purposes is useless as $\boldsymbol{K}$ is a very large.
+This solution for all practical purposes is impractical as $\boldsymbol{K}$ is a very large which makes the matrix products and inversion computationally too expensive.

 (adjoint-analysis)=
 ## Adjoint Analysis